 A Jam Filled Crostata Italian Pie makes a delicious dessert, fast and easy to make, this delicate flaky crust is filled with your choice of Jam, either store-bought or Homemade.
-Perfect after dinner or as an afternoon snack with a cup of tea or coffee.

 It is a quick and easy dessert or a delicious accompaniment to a hot cup of tea or coffee.

 Instead of the usual fresh fruit filling, in Italy a crostata is usually lined with Homemade Jam or of course the ever popular Nutella.

 My mother-in-law would make hers with either apricot or plum jam made from her backyard fruit trees.

 Of course not everyone is lucky enough to have fruit trees so a good store- bought jam is a great alternative.
 Just choose your favourite jam and trust me on this, you will love this Crostata Italian Pie.